Phillip GorrindoUNIVERSAL FUND MEMBER

 Phillip's Story

 Phillip joined Watsi on March 12th, 2013.
-Nine years ago, Phillip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Phillip's most recent donation traveled 4,200 miles to support Jorge, a 13-year-old student from Bolivia, to fund life-saving heart surgery.
+Eleven years ago, Phillip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Phillip's most recent donation traveled 1,900 miles to support Matheo, a preschooler from Haiti, to fund treatment leading up to, and following heart surgery.

 Impact